lordblah/CIS-7-Project/README.md

 ## Usage example

-To use program, you would enter a secrect message, then a secet key word tp encypt the message.
+To use program, you would enter a secrect message, then a secet key word to encypt the message.

 ![](Capture1.PNG)
 ![](Capture2.PNG)